Head-to-Head · Project Management ·Updated May 2026

 • Task dependencies are first-class: blocking, fan-out, fan-in, and auto-reschedule in Timeline view.

-• AI Studio on Advanced enables multi-step AI workflows — the strongest PM AI we tested in 2026.
+• AI Studio on Advanced enables multi-step AI workflows - the strongest PM AI we reviewed in 2026.

 • Goals and Portfolios at Advanced provide OKR-to-task alignment without a third-party tool.